auth0/docs/articles/quickstart/native/ios-swift/04-calling-apis.md

 ## Get the User's Credentials

-You need a token for your API to check if the request is authenticated.
+You need an access token for your API to check if the request is authenticated.

 You can retrieve the token from an [Credentials](https://github.com/auth0/Auth0.swift/blob/master/Auth0/Credentials.swift) instance.
 Read the [Login](/quickstart/native/ios-swift/00-login) article for instructions on how to get credentials.